 If your marketing timeline includes your high-level deadlines, this chapter deals with individual project-level planning on a more granular level.

 A marketing project checklist maps the creation process for all of the content within a single campaign over a specific period of time.

-The purpose of a marketing project timeline is to understand when to start working on a specific campaign to realistically set + achieve your deadlines.
+The purpose of a marketing project timeline is to understand when to start working on a specific campaign to realistically set and achieve your deadlines.

-This process also helps you understand all of the efforts going on throughout your marketing team to help you realistically understand when your resources are able to execute specific phases of content development.
+This process also helps you understand the efforts used throughout your marketing team to execute specific phases of content development.

 For example, if CoSchedule’s highest priority project is an educational course, our team may need to create the following content to make sure the project successfully influences our marketing goals:

 Launch brief and talking points: An internal document that explains the goal, target audience, what the project is, and how you’ll market the campaign.

 Brand brief: Since you’re creating multiple pieces, your designers may need a way to make sure the visual identity of the campaign is consistent.

 Signup landing page: This is the page where you’ll direct all promotional traffic.